Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, so the description must compensate.
-It explains the 'path' parameter as an absolute path and 'document_handle' as optional with detailed legacy behavior and recommendation for unique handles.
-This adds significant meaning beyond the schema.
+Schema coverage is 0%, so the description must compensate.
+It clearly explains both parameters: path as an absolute file path, and document_handle as an optional handle for concurrent sessions with default behavior.
+This adds significant meaning beyond the schema's type and title.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.